-Problem #2: Data and analytic teams have friction fixing these problems:
+Problem #2: Data and analytic teams face friction in fixing these problems:

 - Very Busy: teams are already busy and stressed – and know they are not meeting their customer’s expectations.

 - Low Change Appetite: Teams have complicated in-place data architectures and tools (which may include other logging and observability technologies).
-They fear change in what is already running.
+They fear changing what is already running.

 - No single pane of glass: no ability to see across all tools, pipelines, data sets, and teams in one place.